revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> True is a keyword, whereas true with first letter as lower case is an Identifier.
+> `True` is a keyword, whereas 'true' with first letter as lower case is an Identifier.

 </details>
 </details>